How To Pass the Life Insurance Exam

 Divide your studying into sessions of just 20 to 30 minutes, and focus on a single topic during each session.
 Always try to think of multiple ways to use the same information—that’s one of the most effective study skills.

-Course Chapter Notes Are Not Meant To Replace Online Studying
+Notes Are Not Meant To Replace Online Studying

 In your insurance pre-licensing course, you will find printable ‘Chapter Notes’.
-These “notes” are convenient to use for study while you’re offline, however they should not be used as a replacement for the online content & features that in your course.
-Your insurance pre-licensing course features not only comprehensive reading material, but also chapter quizzes, online flashcards, and a final course exam as well.
-While the chapter quizzes provide you rationale feedback on your answer after each question/answer, the course final exam will not.
-The final exam simulates a state insurance exam by not providing immediate feedback per answer and is the same number of questions as your state insurance exam.
+These “notes” are convenient to use for study while you’re offline, however they should not be used as a replacement for the online content & features that are in your course.
+Your insurance licensing study course contains not only comprehensive reading material, but also chapter quizzes, online flashcards, lesson videos, and a final course exam as well.

 Related Articles